OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 * Who is involved, and what are their roles.
 * The current status of the project.

+> **Pro-tip**: Later on as your project develops, you might want to add FAQs based on community feedback, or a tutorial to help users understand how your project works.

 Remember that not everyone coming to your project will be an expert, or understand what it is you are doing and why.
 Having a well-documented `README` file will enhance the user experience for people with a range of prior knowledge.

 When the `README` file is included in the root directory, GitHub will automatically display this on the homepage of your repository.
 This means it is the first thing people will often see, so make it count!

-> **Pro-tip**: Later on as your project develops, you might want to add FAQs based on community feedback, or a tutorial to help users understand how your project works.
+> **Helping hand**: Here, you can find the `README` file used for this [MOOC module](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/README.md).
+This includes information on the status, rationale, learning outcomes, development team, key documents, and license to help.
+You can copy and adapt this structure for your own projects as needed.

 <br/>